Q: What is the history behind camel hair?

 Q: Why choose camel hair over synthetic or other animal fibres?

 A: Camel hair is collected from the Bactrian camel across Asia and in the Gobi Desert where conditions are extremely harsh – temperatures range from as low as −40°C in winter to 40°C in summer.
 It possesses unique thermostatic and natural moisture management properties that provide excellent insulation, temperature regulation and heat protection.
 The hollow space in the center of the fibre acts as a vacuum for cold and warm air depending on the outside temperature.
 Camel hair is graded according to the softness and fineness of the fibre.
-The highest grade, which is the inner down found in the camel’s undercoat, is light tan in colour and is very soft.
+The highest grade, which is the inner down found in the camel’s undercoat, is light tan or light sand in colour and is very soft.
 It is blended to create natural quality fabrics that are both breathable and comfortable for different types of clothing, such as overcoats, jackets and sweaters without the weight.
 Camel hair fibres that are slightly coarser and longer are used to produce blankets, rugs and carpets where lightness, strength and stiffness are desired.

 Q: Where does your camel hair come from and how do you collect it?

 A: Camel Hug is a cruelty free company.
-We source camel hair from the domesticated two-humped Bactrian camel in China, where the majority of the world’s supply is produced.
+We source camel hair from the domesticated two-humped Bactrian camel in Mongolia and China, where the majority of the world’s supply is produced.
 Each camel produces about five pounds of hair fibre per year.
 It is collected mainly through combing and the annual shedding that takes place every spring during a six to eight week moulting season.
 As shedding occurs naturally, camels are unharmed, and thus do not pose a health risk to the animals at any time during the process.

 Q: What is the current state of the Bactrian Camel population?